srobinson/a11y-tutorials/src/tabs/tabs.md

     * **Yes**: Select that tab and reveal its corresponding panel, then _focus_ that panel as if it were a simple document fragment, bringing it into view.
     * **No**: Reveal the first of the tab interface's tab panels, and _do not_ update the `hash`.
 Document fragments not corresponding to tabs should still function as expected.

-To support links pointing to panels, and using the back and forward browser buttons, we also listen to the `hashchange` event.
+To support links pointing to panels, as well as use of the back and forward browser buttons, we also listen to the `hashchange` event.

 ```js
 // Support back button